As the body gets older, certain physiological changes take place, leading to the gradual extinction of reproductive and menstrual functions.

 Can you get pregnant after menopause?

 After menopause, your body is no longer ovulating.
 This means that natural pregnancy is no longer a possibility.
 However, your body can still maintain a pregnancy using a donor egg or your own frozen eggs.
-If you want to go through IVF after menopause, you’d also need to take hormone therapy to prepare your body for a pregnancy.
+If you want to go through IVF after menopause, you’d also need to take hormone therapy to prepare your body for pregnancy.

 What helps with menopausal arthritis?